 Most of today’s best cannabis plays remain north of the border, where marijuana is legal for consumption and sale.
 However, given widespread state-level adoption and rapidly liberalizing public attitudes toward cannabis, many analysts believe federal prohibition’s days are numbered in the United States.

 The first rigorous study to look at the question, in 2018, predicted full federal legalization would most likely come sometime in the early 2020s, with a 70% likelihood of federal legalization by 2029, according to Marijuana Moment.
 Federal legalization would all but assure the legal cannabis industry’s survival in the United States – a boon for investors, who crave nothing if not certainty.

 4. Growing International Acceptance.

 North America is at the forefront of the worldwide drive to decriminalize or outright legalize marijuana.
-Between Canada and the growing number of U.S. states where recreational cannabis is legal, nearly 100 million North American adults can consume cannabis without fear of reprisal.
+Between Canada and the growing number of U.S. states where recreational cannabis is legal, more than 100 million North American adults can consume cannabis without fear of reprisal.
 Outside North America, recreational marijuana is legal only in Uruguay and South Africa.